Bundesanzeiger

-The Bundesanzeiger is an official publication of the Federal Republic of Germany published by the German Ministry of Justice with a scope similar to that of the Federal Register in the United States.
-It is used for announcing laws, mandatory legal and judicial announcements, announcing changes in the Handelsregister and for legally mandated announcements by the private sector.
-It is being superseded by the elektronischer Bundesanzeiger (eBAnz) (electronic Bundesanzeiger) in recent years.
+The Bundesanzeiger (BAnz) (engl.
+Federal Gazette) is an official publication of the Federal Republic of Germany issued by the German Federal Ministry of Justice and Consumer Protection (BMJV) with a scope similar to that of the Federal Register in the United States.
+It is used for mandatory legal and judicial announcements, announcing changes in the Handelsregister and for legally mandated announcements by the private sector.

+Since 2023, laws and regulations have only been published in the Bundesgesetzblatt (BGBl.).

-Bundesanzeiger is published by Cologne-based M. DuMont Schauberg.
+The Bundesanzeiger is published exclusively in electronic form by the Bundesanzeiger Verlag GmbH.